-The forward model $y_m(\mathbf{x}, \mathbf{b}; \mathbf{m})$ simulates the TOA Bidirectional Reflectance Factor as a function of the viewing and illumination angles, the spectral band $\tilde{\lambda}$ , the state of the atmosphere and underlying surface.
+FASTRE, the forward model $y_m(\mathbf{x}, \mathbf{b}; \mathbf{m})$ simulates the TOA Bidirectional Reflectance Factor as a function of the viewing and illumination angles, the spectral band $\tilde{\lambda}$ , the state of the atmosphere and underlying surface.
 This model depends on the retrieved state variables $\mathbf{x}$ , the model parameters $\mathbf{b}$ and finally the observation conditions.
-The independent parameters, such as the acquisition geometry or the spectral band, that determine these observation conditions and are denoted $\mathbf{m}$ .
+The independent parameters, such as the acquisition geometry or the spectral band, that determine these observation conditions are denoted $\mathbf{m}$ .
 The radiative transfer equation is solved with the Matrix Operator Method (Fischer and Grassl 1984) optimised by Liu and Ruprecht (1996) for a finite number of quadrature points.

-The model is designed to simulate radiometer observations acquired with a spectral interval characterized by the spectral response of the processed radiometer.
+The FASTRE model is designed to simulate radiometer observations acquired with a spectral interval characterized by the spectral response of the processed radiometer.
 The gaseous transmittance in these intervals is precomputed and stored in look-up tables.
 All other operations are performed online, i.e., during the inversion process.
 The model separates the single scattering contribution from the multiple scattering contribution.
 The multiple scattering contribution is solved in the Fourier space.

 The forward model relies on the same atmospheric vertical structure as in Govaerts et al. (2010), i.e., a three-level system containing two layers that are radiatively coupled (Figure 1).
+The height of level $Z_a$ is determined from an aerosol height climatology derived from level 3 aerosol profile product obtained with the CALIOP (Cloud- Aerosol LIdar with Orthogonal Polarization) instrument on-board CALIPSO might be considered.
+The aerosol profile product reports monthly mean profiles of aerosol optical properties on a uniform global spatial grid.
+The spatial resolution is 5° in longitude, 2° in latitude and 60 m along vertical.
+This is a tropospheric product that reports averaged values at altitudes below 12km.
 The lower level $z_0$ is the surface.
-Over land surface reflectance is represented by the so-called RPV model which has four parameters $(\rho_0, k, \Theta, h)$ that are all wavelength dependent (Rahman et al. 1993).
+Over land surface reflectance is represented by the so-called RPV model which has four parameters ( $\rho_0, k, \Theta, h$ ) that are all wavelength dependent (Rahman et al. 1993).
 Over sea surface, BRF is simulated with the Cox-Munk model as implemented in Vermote et al. (1997).
-The lower layer $L_a$ , ranging from level $z_0$ to $z_a$ contains the aerosol particles.
+The lower layer $L_a$ , ranging from level $z_p$ to $z_a$ contains the aerosol particles.
 Molecular scattering and absorption are also taking place in that layer.
 The upper layer $L_g$ , ranging from $z_a$ to $z_s$ is only subject to molecular absorption.
+The uncertainty of this model is estimated on Section 4.2.4.3.